MohitAswani/DataStructuresAndAlgorithms/10_Linked_List/2_LinkedList.md

 * Linked list is a linear , sequencial data structure like arrays.
 But unlike arrays, linked list does not store its data in contiguous memory locations.

-* Instead of storing elements in contigous locatioon each element/node of linked list contains a reference to the next element/node.
+* Instead of storing elements in contigous locations each element/node of linked list contains a reference to the next element/node.
 And it can directly access that element though that reference.

 * Due to this insertion and deletion at any point in the linked list is very efficient.